rodneyshupe/Cookbook/Recipes/Entrees/Poultry/PestoChickenGarlicKnotSliders.rst

 Directions
 ----------

-1. Cut pizza dough into eighths.
-(Each ball of dough should yield 8 even-sized pieces of dough, for a total of 16).
-2. Using your hands, roll each piece of dough into a thin strip about 7 inches (18cm) long.
-Then carefully tie them into a knot, tucking the loose ends of dough underneath.
+1. Cut the pizza dough into eighths, each ball yielding 8 even-sized pieces for a total of 16.
+Roll each piece by hand into a thin strip about 7 inches (18cm) long, then tie into a knot, tucking the loose ends underneath.
-3. Place each tied knot on a baking sheet or casserole dish with high sides, nestling them close together in a 4x4 in (10x10-cm) grid.
-Once all the knots are placed in the dish, cover and let rest for 10 minutes.
+2. Place each tied knot on a baking sheet or high-sided casserole dish, nestling them close together in a 4x4 in (10x10-cm) grid.
+Cover and rest 10 minutes.
-4. Preheat oven to 400F (200C).
-5. Uncover and bake for 12 minutes or until the slider buns are golden brown and no doughy grey bits remain.
-6. Once the knots are out of the oven, lower the oven temperature to 350F.
+3. Preheat the oven to 400F (200C).
+Uncover and bake until golden brown and no doughy grey bits remain, 12 minutes.
+Lower the oven temperature to 350F.
-7. Allow the knots to cool, carefully remove them from the baking dish and cut the grid horizontally, creating both a top and bottom piece.
-   NOTE: It's helpful to hold the knots together with a towel on top while cutting them horizontally, as the motion of the knife might cause some of them to pull apart.
+4. Cool the knots, then carefully lift them from the dish and cut the grid horizontally into a top and bottom piece.
+Holding the knots together with a towel on top helps, as the knife may pull some apart.
-8. Return the bottom half of the knot-grid to the original baking dish.
-Evenly layer the bread with cooked chicken, followed by the pesto and mozzarella cheese.
-Place the top half of the garlic knots on top.
+5. Return the bottom half to the baking dish and layer evenly with the chicken, then the pesto and mozzarella.
+Set the top half of the knots in place.
-9. Mix together melted butter, garlic, and parsley.
-Brush mixture liberally over the top of the knots.
+6. Mix the melted butter, garlic, and parsley, then brush liberally over the tops.
-10. Bake at 350F (180C) for an additional 10 minutes until the tops of the knots are golden brown and cheese is melted.
-11. Pull apart for individual sliders.
+7. Bake at 350F (180C) until the tops are golden brown and the cheese is melted, 10 minutes.
+Pull apart into individual sliders.